We use cookies to help improve your experience on our website.

 2020

 Mr. KATAOKA has been engaged in research involving the application of nanotechnologies in the fields of biomedical engineering and biomaterial engineering for many years and is currently serving as the Director General of Innovation Center of NanoMedicine, Kawasaki Institute of Industrial Promotion.
-We believe that his expertise as doctor of engineering, abundant experience, and wide-ranging knowledge can be reflected in our corporate management from an external perspective from an objective standing-point.
+We believe that his expertise as doctor of engineering, abundant experience, and wide-ranging knowledge will be reflected in our corporate management from an outside perspective and from an objective standpoint.
 12/12

 NAKAGAWA